George Koonce: Seattle Seahawks

 He was signed by the Seattle Seahawks as an unrestricted free agent before the 2000 season, and started all 16 games.
 After the 2000 season he retired with 720 tackles, 9 sacks, and 5 interceptions in 128 games (118 starts).

+He said that, upon finding out his career was over, "it felt like part of me died ...
+I was completely lost."

 NFL statistics

 Post-playing career

 He was inducted into the National Junior College Hall of Fame in 2000 and also the hall of fame at East Carolina University.
-In 1999, he founded the George Koonce Sr. Foundation to provide underprivileged children with educational, athletic, artistic and social opportunities which assist their development.
+In 1999, he founded the George Koonce Sr. Foundation to provide underprivileged children with educational, athletic, artistic and social opportunities to support their development.
 Koonce's post-career ambitions have been centered around the world of academics.
 Earning his Master's in Sports Management from East Carolina University and Ph.D. from Marquette University (one of only two players in Packers 100-year history to earn a PhD), Koonce has affectionately become known as “The Doctor of Defense.”
 He is a member of the NFL Player Engagement Advisory Board and has co-authored a book entitled Is There Life After Football? – Surviving the NFL.
-Currently, he serves as Senior Vice President of the Office of University Relations at Marian University in Fond du Lac, Wisconsin where he provides leadership and strategic direction while being responsible for growing awareness and increasing philanthropic support for the university through community and alumni engagement.
-Koonce also serves as an on-air personality at Green Bay's CBS affiliate for “Backstage with George Koonce,” and “Locker Room".
+As of April 2025, he was Senior Vice President of the Office of University Relations at Marian University in Fond du Lac, Wisconsin.
+Koonce serves as an on-air personality at Green Bay's CBS affiliate for Backstage with George Koonce, and Locker Room.
+In 2023, he was named to the board of directors for Horicon Bank.